13 November 2020

 Make it true.
 Make it exciting.
 Make it dangerous.
 And trust your readers.

-CJ Daugherty’s new book Number 10 was published on 10 November, £6.99 from Amazon
+CJ Daugherty’s new book Number 10 was published on 10 November, and is available to purchase at £6.99 from Amazon

 What are the differences between writing for adults and young adults?
 Author KJ Whittaker explains.